Troubleshoot GPU health check failures

 Go to Logs Explorer

-2. In the Query pane, enter the following query.
+2. In the Query pane, enter one of the following queries.
 If you can't see the Query pane, then click the Show query toggle to the on position.

 Resolve the error